Menu

 Despite being low on the list for asbestos, Vermont has seen a good amount of the mineral for hundreds of years.
 As early as 1823, it was discovered on Belvidere Mountain in northern Vermont’s Eden/Lowell area.
 The former Vermont Asbestos Group owned the mine and was one of the world’s largest producers of white asbestos.
 Mining began in 1902 and continued until 1993 when the mine was shut down.
 Vermont Asbestos Group employed 320 people in the mine before it was discovered to be toxic to human health.

 Even as late as 2018, approximately 30 million tons of asbestos tailings remained in the former mine.
 One thousand five hundred fifty-five acres of toxins exist at the site from the chrysotile asbestos that naturally occurs at Belvidere Mountain.
-In August 2017, a plan to remove the contaminants and ship them to a processing plant in Groveton, New Hampshire, began.
+In August 2017, a plan began to remove the contaminants and ship them to a processing plant in Groveton, New Hampshire.

-This is an image represeting an older structure - specifically a school.
+This is an image representing an older structure - specifically a school.

 Think you’ve worked or lived somewhere with high asbestos risk?
 Request a case evaluation to assess your chances for exposure.